-- 1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - Reason:- To comply with Section 51 of the Planning and Compulsory Purchase Act 2004. - 2.
-The development hereby permitted shall be carried out in accordance with the following approved plans: 28/1Plan and the Location Plan. - Reason:- For the avoidance of doubt and in the interests of proper planning, in accordance with the National Planning Policy Framework. - 3.
-All soft landscaping as detailed within the Planning and Heritage Statement shall be carried out in the first planting and seeding season.
-All shrubs, trees and hedge planting shall be maintained free from weeds and shall be protected from damage by vermin and stock.
+Reason:- To ensure a satisfactory landscaped setting for the development and the protection of existing important landscape features, in the interests of visual amenity, in accordance with Policies S1 and EQ6 of the High Peak Local Plan 2016 and the National Planning Policy Framework.

+5. All soft landscaping comprised in the approved details of landscaping shall be carried out in the first planting and seeding season following the first occupation of the building(s) or the completion of the development whichever is the sooner; All shrubs, trees and hedge planting shall be maintained free from weeds and shall be protected from damage by vermin and stock.
 Any trees or plants which, within a period of five years, die, are removed, or become seriously damaged or diseased shall be replaced in the next planting season with others of a similar size and species, unless otherwise agreed in writing by the Local Planning Authority.
+All hard landscaping shall also be carried out in accordance with the approved details prior to the occupation of any part of the development or in accordance with a programme to be agreed in writing with the Local Planning Authority.

-Reason:- To ensure a satisfactory landscaped setting for the development and the protection of existing important landscape features, in the interests of visual amenity, in accordance with Policies S1, EQ6 & EQ7 of the High Peak Local Plan 2016 and the National Planning Policy Framework.
+Reason:- To ensure a satisfactory landscaped setting for the development and the protection of existing important landscape features, in the interests of visual amenity, in accordance with Policies S1 and EQ6 of the High Peak Local Plan 2016 and the National Planning Policy Framework.